jackmazac/WikipediaGame/WGIP.md

+I will not be working in a group.

 # Wikipedia Game Improvement Proposal Revision

 In light of new findings during the development of the Wikipedia Game crawler, I propose a revision to the original improvement strategy.
 Initially, I suggested implementing a heuristic search function to analyze link relevance through keyword extraction or employing machine learning models.
 However, upon further development and testing, it has become clear that a simple bi-directional search algorithm significantly outperforms the heuristic approach in finding the shortest path between two Wikipedia links.